turboapps/docs/deploying/to_turbo_server/g-turbo_plugin_and_turbo_console.md

 4. Enter the proxy settings specified by your network administrator.

-#### Using the Turbo Console
+#### Using the Turbo Launcher

-##### The Turbo Console
+##### The Turbo Launcher

-The Turbo Console is what end-users see when they select the Turbo icon from the system tray.
+The Turbo Launcher is what end-users see when they select the Turbo icon from the system tray.
 From here users can log in or out of accounts, register applications to the desktop, synchronize files and folders across desktops, add credit card information, and shut-down the plugin.
-Note the following Turbo Console features:
+Note the following Turbo Launcher features:

-- Turbo Console automatically runs on Microsoft Windows startup and runs in the background until manually shut-down.
+- Turbo Launcher automatically runs on Microsoft Windows startup and runs in the background until manually shut-down.
 The process is represented in the Microsoft Windows systray by a Turbo icon.
 Select the icon brings up a more detailed window from which all other settings are available.
 Closing this window does not end the background activity; only choosing **Shut Down** from the **Options** menu shuts down background activity.

-- To restart a shut-down Turbo Console, select **Start > All Programs > Startup > Turbo Sandbox Manager**, and then the most recent version.
-Launching an application from a Turbo host via a web browser restarts the Turbo Console.
+- To restart a shut-down Turbo Launcher, select **Start > All Programs > Startup > Turbo Sandbox Manager**, and then the most recent version.
+Launching an application from a Turbo host via a web browser restarts the Turbo Launcher.

-- Any Turbo user can sign in to a host using the Turbo Console.
+- Any Turbo user can sign in to a host using the Turbo Launcher.
 This includes users with turbo.net accounts and users with accounts on private Turbo Servers.

 - To be "signed in" means that applications will run without prompting for a username and a password, application settings data are saved, and settings for that user can be viewed and edited.